Right-wing populism: Germany

 In 2005 a nationwide Pro Germany Citizens' Movement (pro Deutschland) was founded in Cologne.
 The Pro-movement appeared as a conglomerate of numerous small parties, voters' associations and societies, distinguishing themselves by campaigns against extremism and immigrants.
-Its representatives claim a zero-tolerance policy and combat corruption.
-Their politics extend to far-right positions with the denial of a multiethnic society (Überfremdung) and the spread of Islam.
-Other minor right-wing populist parties include the German Freedom Party, founded in 2010, the former East German German Social Union (DSU), and the dissolved Party for a Rule of Law Offensive ("Schill party").

 The AfD has grown in popularity, particularly in eastern Germany, where it has benefited from economic dissatisfaction and immigration fears.
-According to studies, the AfD will be the second most popular party in Germany by 2023, with rising influence at both the national and provincial levels.Their stance has grown more radical, advocating for Germany's exit from the EU and NATO and opposing climate protection measures.
-The party's popularity might be attributed to internal disputes and policy debates inside Germany's ruling coalition, which have eroded public trust in traditional parties.
+By the mid-2020s, opinion polls consistently placed the AfD as the second-strongest party nationally, with growing influence at both the federal and state level.
+The party's positions have become more radical over time, including calls for Germany to leave the EU and NATO and opposition to climate protection measures.

 In 2024 the AfD won the state election in Thuringia and finished a close second in Saxony and Brandenburg.